EntelectChallenge/2019-Worms/README.md

-# Entelect Challange 2019 - Worms
+# Entelect Challenge 2019 - Worms

 The Entelect Challenge is an annual coding competition where students, professional developers, and enthusiasts develop an intelligent bot to play a game.